CD Markers

 Blood Morphology

 Blood morphology adds greatly to the value of a routine blood count.
-A skillful examination of a well-made blood smear constitutes the most valuable single procedure in the hematology laboratory.
-In spite of normal blood count figures, careful observation of blood morphology suggested previously unsuspected disorders.
-For example, in some cases, the finding of hypersegmented neutrophils on the blood smear […]
+A skilful examination of a well-made blood smear constitutes the most valuable single procedure in the hematology laboratory.
+Despite normal blood count figures, careful observation of blood morphology suggested previously unsuspected disorders.
+For example, in some cases, the finding of hypersegmented neutrophils on the blood smear was the […]

 Read more